Whether you have a finished manuscript or one in progress, Indigo Chick Designs offers three distinct services to fit your needs.

 My experience is primarily with all types of speculative fiction (urban fantasy, traditional fantasy, softer science fiction, and paranormal romance) as well as erotic works of all sub-genres, and some cozy mystery and thrillers.
 Young adult and new adult is fine as well as adult work.
 I am probably not the best choice for hard science fiction, Christian fiction, historical, or literary work, however I’m open to discussing it–please feel free to contact me.

 Please also note that my editing is not a replacement for sensitivity readers and proper research if you are writing outside your experience.
-I endeavour to point out problematic content insomuch as I can given my privilege, but I’m not replacement for someone with actual lived experience you’re attempting to write from.
+I endeavour to point out problematic content and slurs insomuch as I can given my privilege, but I’m not replacement for someone with actual lived experience you’re attempting to write from.
 (Unless you’re a man trying to write a white woman, or you’re writing about someone bipolar.)

 A sampling of published books I’ve worked on include the following (some are for content editing, others for copyediting; some were for a publisher, but most are self-published):